-Risk Concentration.
 A significant portion of the Company's customer base is concentrated within the North Texas geographical area.
-The Company generally extends credit to customers, and the ultimate collection of accounts receivable could be affected by the national and local economy, which has been impacted by the pandemic.
+The Company generally extends credit to customers, and the ultimate collection of accounts receivable could be affected by the national and local economy.
 Management continually performs credit evaluations of its customers and may require cash in advance or other special arrangements from certain customers.
 The Company maintains an allowance for losses based upon the collectability of accounts receivable.
 Management does not believe significant credit risk exists that could have a material adverse effect on the Company's consolidated financial condition, liquidity or results of operations.